sigstore/architecture-docs/client-spec.md

 **Signer.** An entity who wishes to sign a payload using an identity they control.

-**Authentication System.** a system which can authenticate the signer and in return provide an identity token.
+**Authentication System.** A system which can authenticate the signer and in return provide an identity token.
 Examples include an OIDC Identity Provider.
 See [Spec: Fulcio](./fulcio-spec.md) for requirements on the Authentication System.
 In particular, the identity tokens produced by the Authentication System SHOULD support a notion of “audience”—indicating the system for which the tokens are intended—and MUST support a notion of “subject” (indicating the identity).
 The tokens can be opaque to a signer *except* that the signer MUST be able to extract the subject.

 **Fulcio.** A certificate authority compliant with [Spec: Fulcio](./fulcio-spec.md), configured to support the Authentication System.